celeron533/DicomGrep/README.md

 In "Just could use" state.
 No warranty.

+Compiled with .NET5.
+You may need additional runtime for this program.

 ## Features
 1. Search DICOM by file contents (of course!).
 2. Remember 10 search criteria histories.